 Cash Field Crop

 It was a great growing year for much of the U.S., which means abundant supplies of grains and oilseeds.
-USDA estimates the national average corn yield at over 180 bushels per acre (bu/acre), a record that exceeds last year’s yield by more than four bushels.
-This is expected to result in a national corn crop of 14.8 billion bushels, which is 174 million bushels above USDA’s August estimate.
-Soybean yields are also projected to break records, forecast at 53.1 bu/acre.
-If achieved, this would yield 4.69 billion bushels, 279 million more than last year.1
+USDA estimates the national average corn yield at 178.9 bu/acre, a record that exceeds last year’s yield by more than two bushels.
+This is expected to result in a national corn crop of 14.6 billion bushels.
+Soybean yields are also projected to break records, estimated at 52.1 bu/acre, which would yield 4.60 billion bushels, 189 million more than last year.1

-- Both domestic and foreign demand for corn has been strong, but large supplies will likely limit price increases.
+- Both domestic and foreign demand for corn has been strong, but long supplies will likely limit price increases.
 World corn production increased by 23.7 million tons, or 2.2%, largely due to major increases in Ukraine and the EU.

-- Reports from N.Y. indicate that it was a good growing year, and yields were good, however, wet fall conditions caused quality concerns and some problems harvesting the crop.
+- Reports from New York indicate that it was a good growing year and yields were good, however, wet fall conditions caused quality concerns and some problems harvesting the crop.

 1 USDA / WASDE://www.farmcrediteast.com/News/media-center/press-releases/20170505MayKEP#BenchmarkingToProfits17" target="_blank">Benchmarking Can Show the Way to Higher Profits